-- 14. Click Finish.
-After defining the import type, the metadata import wizard opens in Oracle Studio.
+- 13. Click Finish.
+After defining an import, the Metadata Import wizard opens in Oracle Studio.
 COBOL copybooks are used to create the metadata.
-The import wizard generates record structures, which are used for the record structures for inbound interactions. - 15.
-Click Add in the metadata import wizard.
-The Select Resources screen is - 16.
-If the files are on another computer, then right-click My FTP Sites and select Add.
-Optionally, double-click Add FTP Site.
-The Add FTP Site screen is displayed as shown in the following figure:

-17. Enter the server name or IP address where the COBOL copybooks reside and enter a valid username and password to access the computer (if anonymous access is used, then select Anonymous connection) then click OK.
+The import wizard generates record structures, which are used for the record structures for inbound interactions. - 14.
+Click Add in the Metadata Import wizard.
+The Select Resources screen is displayed, which provides the option to select files from the local computer or copy the files from another computer. - 15.
+If the files are on another computer, right-click My FTP Sites and select Add.
+Optionally, double-click Add FTP Site. - 16.
+Enter the server name or IP address where the COBOL copybooks reside and enter a valid username and password to access the computer (if anonymous access is used, select Anonymous Connection) then click OK.